cgrates/cgrates/docs/cgr-loader.rst

     	Load the tariff plan from storDb to dataDb -import_id string
-    	Uniquely identify an import/load, postpended to some automatic fields -path string
+    	Uniquely identify an import/load, postpended to some automatic fields -mongoConnScheme string
+    	Scheme for MongoDB connection <mongodb|mongodb+srv> (default "mongodb") -mongoQueryTimeout duration
+    	The timeout for queries (default 10s)
+  -path string
-    	The path to folder containing the data files (default "./") -recursive
+    	The path to folder containing the data files (default "./") -redisCACertificate string
-    	Loads data from folder recursive.
+    	Path to the CA certificate -redisClientCertificate string
+    	Path to the client certificate
-  -redisSentinel string
+  -redisClientKey string
+    	Path to the client key
+  -redisCluster
+    	Is the redis datadb a cluster -redisClusterOndownDelay duration
+    	The delay before executing the commands if the redis cluster is in the CLUSTERDOWN state -redisClusterSync duration
+    	The sync interval for the redis cluster (default 5s) -redisConnectAttempts int
+    	The maximum amount of dial attempts (default 20) -redisConnectTimeout duration
+    	The amount of wait time until timeout for a connection attempt -redisMaxConns int
+    	The connection pool size (default 10) -redisReadTimeout duration
+    	The amount of wait time until timeout for reading operations -redisSentinel string
     	The name of redis sentinel
-  -redisCluster bool
-    	Is the redis datadb a cluster
-  -cluster_sync string
-    	The sync interval for the redis cluster -cluster_ondown_delay string
-    	The delay before executing the commands if thredis cluster is in the CLUSTERDOWN state -mongoQueryTimeout string
+  -redisTLS
+    	Enable TLS when connecting to Redis -redisWriteTimeout duration
-    	The timeout for queries
+    	The amount of wait time until timeout for writing operations -remove
-  -remove
     	Will remove instead of adding data from DB -route_id string